 Yoga for Osteoporosis and Fracture Prevention – Shifting the Focus to Falls

-Osteoporosis affects an estimated 200 million women worldwide, and each year.
-Roughly 4 in 10 white women age 50 or older in the United States will experience a hip, spine, or wrist fracture sometime during the remainder of their lives, according to research.
+Osteoporosis affects an estimated 200 million women worldwide.
+Each year, roughly 4 in 10 women aged 50 or older in the United States will experience a hip, spine, or wrist fracture sometime during the remainder of their lives, according to research.

 Studies comparing elderly people with a fall-related fracture to those without have found that about 25% of elderly with a serious fall die within a year.

 Preventing Falls and Fractures – How Yoga Can Help

 Falls become increasingly common with age.
 The increased incidence of falls is due to certain predictable changes in our neuromuscular and cognitive functioning, many of which can be avoided or at the very least slowed.

 This is important, because while we hear a lot about the damaging effects of osteoporotic fractures, falls often lead to fractures independent on whether people have osteoporosis or not.
 A fall is often referred to as a sentinel event, which leads to decreased mobility and a more sedentary lifestyle, which in turn starts a downward spiral of decreasing functionality and increasing frailty.

 A key factor in the increased the risk of falls is the loss of balance with age.
 There are numerous factors that lead to the loss of balance, but the good news is that many of them can be counteracted, and yoga can play a key role in this process, according to studies.